Pranavi25/trading-app/Welcome file.md

 ](https://lh3.googleusercontent.com/Tw66PMOIQym_FYvH0owX7BfFBlnZp8_y0nwE_DxYWJTrHd8xvg_Lhhh4sH9jb_Kmbp444zrOGkc "Springboot")

 - Work flow:
    - Controller: It handles HTTP Request to the REST API.
-It par
+It parses the user input and then invokes the corresponding method.
-   - Service
+   - Service: The main business logic is implemented at this level.
+It validates user in
    - Dao
    - SpringBoot: webservlet/TomCat and IoC
    - PSQL and IEX